 Provide the peace lily with its optimal conditions (high humidity, room temperature, evenly moist soil). and ideally, wait until you see new green growth emerging.
 Peace lilies are more resilient to pruning when you can see active growth but even then, only prune up to 1/3 of the leaves even if they are scorched.

 Trim the dying leaves back to the base of the plant which improves the appearance and stimulates the growth of healthy green leaves.
 Peace lilies can recover very quickly when they are in active growth.

 Peace Lily Leaves Turning Brown and Dying Due to Fluctuating Temperatures

-The reason for peace lily leaves turning brown and dying is often due temperatures fluctuating.
+The reason for peace lily leaves turning brown and dying is often due to temperatures fluctuating.
 Peace lilies prefer a temperature range of 68°F and 85°F with around 10°F cooler at night.
-If the temperature exceeds the prefer temperature range or changes suddenly the leaves turn brown with a dying appearance.
+If the temperature exceeds the preferred temperature range or changes suddenly the leaves turn brown with a dying appearance.

 Peace lilies typically grow very well at room temperature but, if the peace lily is located on a window sill and the leaves are in contact with the widow, then the cold glass at night can turn any leaves or flowers brown.

 The fluctuating indoor temperatures in Winter can also cause the peace lily leaves to turn brown.